 Keep Your Microbes Safe and Healthy: Organic Growing

 It’s no secret that modern farming is destroying soil across the globe; it’s estimated that over a third of the Earth’s soil will be gone by 2020 because of it.
-Hopefully this alarms you as much as it does us.
-You can read more about the impact of modern farming practices on soil in one of our previous articles, The Significance of Soil: Part I.
+Hopefully, this alarms you as much as it does us.
+You can read more about the impact of modern farming practices on the soil in one of our previous articles, The Significance of Soil: Part I.

 There’s good news, though.
 Scientists believe that microbes can be used to reinstate the fertility of degraded soils.
 It might take some time, but there’s hope.